 Sensitivity is not the same as shyness, neuroticism, or fussiness.
 Shyness comes from feeling unwelcome; it is learned.
 Because sensory-processing sensitivity has only been identified in the last two decades and is not generally well-known, you’re probably unaware of the trait and how it can be an asset in the workplace.

 If your location has 100 people, it may have 20 HSPs.
 They are 20% of the population, and another 22-27% are moderately sensitive.

 The person high in sensory processing sensitivity has a brain that functions a bit differently.
 In fMRI studies they look at an image longer and more of their brain lights up.
 In other words they are processing more fully each bit of information as it comes from the outside world.

 Because of this, they take in more total details in a day’s time and then process the input at greater length.
 There is a price to be paid.
 They will tire somewhat faster than others do in the same situation, especially when subjected to intense noise, harsh criticism, or impossible deadlines.

 Researcher and social psychologist Elaine Aron, Ph.D. has discovered that understanding this tendency to notice more and ponder more deeply is as important as understanding IQ.
 In her terms, being non-sensitive is also normal and does not imply that the non-HSP lacks caring, insight or focus.

 In 2014, brain scans of HSPs looked at additional areas and showed higher-than average activity in areas related to empathy and awareness of others.
-These are traits that can be valuable in team-building and customer relationships.
-So let’s look at how the HSP can be an asset to your department.

 Twelve tips that can smooth the way for you and your HSP employee